The structural method for Ordinary Differential Equations: Spectral resolution

 \section{Spectral resolution}

-Fourier analysis is the standard tool to assess the spectral resolution of a compact method.
-The pioneer paper of Lele \cite{Lele1992} provides an explicit relation for the first and second derivative approximations with respect to the local wave number $\omega=2\pi\kappa \Delta t$.
-The main ingredient is the phase deviation due to the numerical scheme {\bf is independent of the position}.
-Indeed, the first derivatives are connected to the zero derivatives thanks to a linear relation
+Fourier analysis is the standard tool for assessing the spectral resolution of a compact method.
+The pioneer paper of Lele~\cite{Lele1992} provides an explicit relation for the first and second derivative approximations with respect to the local wave number, $\omega=2\pi\kappa\Delta t$.
+More precisely, the analysis is based on two linear relations (two structural equations, indeed) that connect zero- and first-derivative approximations on one side and zero- and second-derivative approximations on the other, as follows. \begin{itemize} \item The first relation for the zero and first derivative approximations is in the form

-Thus introducing the local modified wave number $\omega^{(1)}$ for the first derivative, we derive an algebraic expression with respect to $\omega$.
-We proceed similarly for the second derivative since the Lele scheme connect $\phi^{(2)}_r$ to $\phi^{(0)}_r$ with a linear relation of type
+By introducing the local modified wave number $\omega^{(1)}$ for the first derivative, we obtain an algebraic expression in terms of $\omega$.
+In this context, we assume the modified wavenumber remains constant at each discrete time $t_{n+r}$.

-that provides an explicit algebraic relation of $\omega^{(2)}$ in function of $\omega$.
-Extension to the $k$-derivative is based on an implicit coupling of $\phi^{(k)}_r$ with $\phi^{(0)}_r$ \cite{CaTy22}.
-Once again the spectral analysis using the von-Neumann analysis is available since we solely connect the function to the $k$-derivative.